malgebary/Azure-Route-Server-MicroHack/README.md

 * Both NICs return the below table, notice that 10.0.0.0/16 (***On-Prem-Vnet***) got injected automatically (by ARS) to the ***CSR*** NICs' route table with Next Hop Ip as the ***CSR*** LAN Interface and Next Hop Type as Virtual Network Gateway, so traffic will be directed to the ***CSR*** directly.
 This shows that **ARS is not in the data path**, it only exchange BGP routes with NVA and program the routes it learns in the NICs' route table.

-:exclamation: Note that we don't see 10.1.10.0/24 route got programmed in the Nics' route table which is ***Subnet-1*** prefix that belong to the Vnet (***HUB-SCUS***), even though it is learned by the ARS from the ***CSR*** as shown in ARS learned routes above, why?
+:exclamation: Note that we don't see 10.1.10.0/24 route got programmed in the NICs' route table which is ***Subnet-1*** prefix that belong to the Vnet (***HUB-SCUS***), even though it is learned by the ARS from the ***CSR*** as shown in ARS learned routes above, why?

-:bulb: Because ARS will not program any route equal or more specific to the Vnet/Subnets prefix into the Vnet, meaning that we cannot override the system Vnet routes.
+:bulb: Because ARS will not program any route equal to the Vnet/Subnets prefix into the Vnet.
+In other words, ARS will not program routes it knows through system routes and so we cannot override the Vnet system routes using ARS.

 ```